Point & click to forbid/allow any class of requests made by your browser. Use it to block scripts, iframes, ads, facebook, etc.

-This extension is also useful to understand what the web page in your browser is doing behind the scene.
+This extension is also useful to understand what the web page in your browser is doing, often without your knowledge.
 You have full ability to see and decide with whom a web page communicates, and to restrict these communications to specific classes of objects within the web page.

-The number which appear in the extension icon correspond to the total number of distinct requests attempted (successfully or not depending on whether these were allowed or blocked) behind the scene.
+The number which appear in the extension icon correspond to the total number of distinct requests attempted (successfully or not depending on whether these were allowed or blocked) by the web page.

 Red square = effectively blacklisted, i.e. requests are prevented from reaching their intended destination: